HackYourFuture/JavaScript1/README.md

 - Have an idea of what computer programming is
 - Learn about the basic buildings of JavaScript
-- Correctly write variables, functions and loops
+- Correctly write and use variables, functions and loops
 - Understand the control flow
+- Learn how to think like a programmer

 ## How to use this repository

-> Before you do anything, first go [here](Week0/preparation.md).

 This repository consists of 3 essential parts: